emirtarik/nlp-kindle/README.md

 | LabelSpreading                |   0.33     |            0.33361  |           |   0.164281 |    10.5021   |
 | LabelPropagation              |   0.33     |            0.33361  |           |   0.164281 |     9.33287  |
 | DummyClassifier               |   0.391667 |            0.332009 |           |   0.390989 |     0.588089 |

+It is clear that almost all algorithms make more sense of the unstemmed text, as the accuracies for the models on the stemmed data are lower in most cases.
+Therefore, the rest of the project uses the unstemmed version of the dataset.
+Moving forward, the following models are optimized:

+-Logistic regression
+  -Lasso optimization
+  -Ridge optimization
+-Random forest
+-Support Vector Machines
+-Gradient boosting
+-Naive Bayes

 Tuned Logistic Regression with Lasso optimization:

 |   row_0 |   0 |   1 |    2 |